juliendelile/MECAGEN/README.md

 ## MECAGEN - A Simulation Platform of Animal Embryogenesis

-[MECAGEN](http://www.mecagen.org) aims to investigate the multiscale dynamics of the early stages of biological morphogenesis.
+[MECAGEN](http://www.mecagen.org) is a C++ simulation platform for animal morphogenesis relying on a realistic agent-based model.
+It is centered on the physico-chemical coupling of cell mechanics with gene expression and molecular signaling.

-...
+This project aims to investigate the multiscale dynamics of the early stages of biological morphogenesis.
+Embryonic development is viewed as an emergent, self-organized phenomenon based on a myriad of cells and their genetically regulated, and regulating, biomechanical behavior.

 ### Getting Started